 The chemical reaction* causes each exposed line on the copper to become eroded (etched) into a groove.

-Ink is applied to the plate, and wiped off the surface, leaving ink in the grooves.
+I apply ink to the plate, and wipe off the surface, leaving ink in the grooves.

-On the press, a dampened piece of fine, cotton-based paper is placed on top of the inked plate, and, with protective blankets of wool felt on top, is squeezed (pulled) under high pressure between heavy steel rollers.
+On the press, a dampened piece of fine, cotton-based paper is placed on top of the inked plate, protective blankets of wool felt are placed on top, and then squeezed under high pressure between heavy steel rollers.

 The pressure forces the paper into the grooves, transferring ink to paper.

-Because each print must be inked, wiped, and printed by hand, no two are exactly the same, so each is designated an original print (as opposed to, say, a digital reproduction).
+For each print, the plate must be inked, wiped, and printed by hand, so no two are exactly the same.
+Each one is designated an original print (as opposed to, say, a photographic reproduction).
 The tactile, raised surface of the ink and the embossment of the paper are characteristics of an original print.